lb-/website/pages/index.md

 A few thoughts on how I like to approach problem solving and systems, especially in a technology rich world.

 ### Open Source
 Open Source Software should be the basis of solutions wherever possible and it is better to contribute to something bigger then create silos.
 I am currently on the core development team for [Wagtail](https://wagtail.io/) - an Open Source CMS built with Python on the Django framework.
-I also put together a [time formatting package for Meteor](https://atmospherejs.com/lbee/moment-helpers) which has had over 4000 downloads.

 ### Start From a System That Works
 It can be tempting to build the whole solution or the perfect system from scratch, this always seems to fail in spectacular ways.
 I try to remind myself constantly of this and when implementing systems - start with what exists and work from there.